AI Literacy Training for New Zealand Organisations

 Regulatory and Skills Audit

-We map your specific compliance obligations (Privacy Act, sector regulators, Public Service Framework if applicable, Treaty obligations) against current staff capability.
-The output is a gap analysis showing exactly where training is needed.
+Our team maps your specific compliance obligations (Privacy Act 2020, sector regulators like the FMA and RBNZ, Public Service Framework if applicable, Treaty of Waitangi obligations) against current staff capability.
+The output is a gap analysis showing exactly where training is needed and which governance strategies require workforce support.

 NZ-Specific Curriculum Design

-We build modules around your regulatory environment, approved tools, and AI use cases.
+Our consultants build modules around your regulatory environment, approved tools, and AI use cases.
 Government agencies get Public Service Framework content.
-Financial services get FMA/RBNZ modules.
-Healthcare gets HIPC compliance.
-Everyone gets Privacy Act 2020 and Treaty obligations.
+Financial services businesses get FMA and RBNZ modules.
+Healthcare organisations get HIPC compliance.
+Everyone gets Privacy Act 2020 and Treaty of Waitangi obligations.

 Flexible Delivery